JoergHolz/LocalAdmin/README.md

 ##4 Settings

-You find all settings in the file application/config/settings.php.
+You find all settings in application/config/settings.php.
 All settings are stored in an array called $config and grouped into:

 ###4.1 General Behavior of LocalAdmin